ho-nl/docker-development-box/README.md

 This covers initially adding docker-devbox support to a Magento project; if your project already has docker-devbox support added, please refer to the projects' own README.md.

-- Install this in the project:
-  - Magento 2.4: `composer require reach-digital/docker-devbox ^4.0.0`
+- Install this package in the project: `composer require reach-digital/docker-devbox ^4.0.0`
 - Install `static-content-deploy` [patch](patch/static-content-deploy.md) and
   remove existing static symlinked content: `rm -rf pub/static/*/*`.
 - Disable services you don't need in `docker-compose.yml` (required: `hitch`,